Simple Interest vs Compound Interest: Clear Examples (2026 Guide)

 What is the main difference between simple and compound interest?

-Simple interest is calculated only on the original principal.
-Compound interest is calculated on the principal plus previously earned interest, which makes growth accelerate over time.
+Simple interest is calculated only on the original principal, so the dollar amount of interest stays predictable from year to year.
+Compound interest is calculated on the principal plus previously earned interest, which means growth can accelerate over time.
+Over a short period the difference may look small, but over longer periods compounding usually creates a much larger gap.

 Does monthly compounding always beat annual compounding?